amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

   -'tv3d.m': Function which calculates 3D TV penalty.
 Please see ref.
 [1] and [2](https://aapm.onlinelibrary.wiley.com/doi/abs/10.1002/mp.12520) for more details on the implementation of TV function.

+3. **'ivimDKItvtool.mlappinstall'**: Matlab App installer for accessing IVIIM-DKI with TV analysis toolbox 'ivimDKItvtool'.
+Kindly install the app ivimDKItvtool.mlappinstall by double-click on the icon and app gets automatically installed after matlab opens.
+After installation, click on 'APPS' section in matlab and then select ivimDKItvtool to start the app.

 If you use this function in research, please cite: